puffdrum/v4tiny_pt_quant/README.md

 - Input format: .cfg + .pt/.weights

 ### Errors
-- Error unfixed: `aten_op 'view' parse failed(the layout of activation of reshape is ambiguous)`
+- Error unfixed: `aten_op 'view' parse failed(the layout of activation of reshape is ambiguous)` when run with `python quant.py --quant_mode calib`